 How it works

-GetResponse, for example, is a marketing automation platform that’s based on communication workflows that listen and react to subscribers’ behaviors.
+GetResponse, for example, is an email and marketing automation software that’s based on communication workflows that listen and react to subscribers’ behaviors.

 Using conditions, filters and actions that can be arranged like blocks, you can customize every aspect of communication – actions that trigger process, message timing, number of recipients and the content you want to deliver.
 With its drag-and-drop feature, you can trigger a different action or event based on the individual activities and properties of your subscribers.